JohnnyValor/backend-javascript/README.md

 Backend Security Project

-A backend project for authentication and secure data management using JWT and bcrypt.
+A backend project for authentication and secure login using JWT and bcrypt.

 Features: